ehoversten/Teaching_Review/javascript/functions/functions.md

 // Invoke function to find the sum sum(100, 3);
 ```
 &nbsp;
 #
+## `Returning` from a Function:

+## Rule #1:
+* ### Every function in JavaScript returns `undefined` unless otherwise specified.

+## Rule #2:
+* ### The `return` statement ends function execution.
+Using return causes your code to short-circuit and stop executing immediately

+## Rule #3:
+* ### The return statement returns a `value` to the `calling function`

+&nbsp;
+#
 ## JavaScript Variable Scope:

 ### The scope of a variable is the region of your program in which it is defined.
 JavaScript variables have only two scopes.

-* ### Global Variables − A global variable has global scope which means it can be defined anywhere in your JavaScript code.
+* ### `Global` Variables − A global variable has global scope which means it can be defined anywhere in your JavaScript code.

-* ### Local Variables − A local variable will be visible only within a function where it is defined.
+* ### `Local` Variables − A local variable will be visible only within a function where it is defined.
 Function parameters are always local to that function.

 &nbsp;

-### Within the body of a function, a local variable takes precedence over a global variable with the same name.
+### `Note:` Within the body of a function, a local variable takes precedence over a global variable with the same name.
 If you declare a local variable or function parameter with the same name as a global variable, you effectively hide the global variable.
-Take a look into the following example.

 #